xDec0de/42born2beroot/README.md

 That's an HTML header!
 It means that we are trying to connect to ssh but we are instead connecting to a web service.
-This is not something you can change as it is not part of your VM nor in your power to be changed as far as I know, the accepted solution in this case by staff is to use port **4343**.
+This is not something you can change as it is not part of your VM nor in your power to be changed as far as I know, the accepted solution in this case by staff is to use port **4243**.
 This is a issue I had that make me loose a couple of hours.
-On a side note, if you are curious, you can indeed connect to `localhost:4242` on your browser, a white page with the test "{'ftpkg-srv'}" should appear.
+On a side note, if you are curious, you can indeed connect to `localhost:4242` on your browser, a white page with the text "{'ftpkg-srv'}" should appear.
 Weird.

 ## Password policy